 You can help

 As a marketer you are in a position to help.
-Medicom’s Sleep Apnea HRA raises awareness for community members and if your hospital has a backlog for sleep studies the HRA can act as a pre-screener to segment High versus Low Risk users:
+Medicom Health’s Sleep Apnea HRA raises awareness for community members and if your hospital has a backlog for sleep studies the HRA can act as a pre-screener to segment High versus Low Risk users:

 Sleep Service staff can automatically be notified to contact users who are High Risk and schedule appointments.

 In doing so, you are offering useful content to everyone who completes the HRA, yet only funneling the most qualified patients to your Sleep Centers.

 As you plan for social, SEM, or traditional marketing tactics, you may need some help determining who to target.
 We have seen great success creating like-audiences using the following:

 - Large neck size (Men: ≥17″& Women: ≥16″)

 - Large tonsils, tongue, or small jaw bone

 - Acid Reflux

 - Nasal obstruction due to a deviated septum, allergies, or sinus problems